GoogleCloudPlatform/dotnet-docs-samples/redis/api/README.md

       get                 Get the details of a specific Redis instance.

-      list                Lists all Redis instances owned by a project in with the specified location (region).
+      list                List all Redis instances owned by a project in with the specified location (region).

+      update              Updates the metadata and configuration of a specific Redis instance.

+      delete              Delete a specific Redis instance.
     ```

 ## Contributing changes